 Next, the attorney will review her assets.
 As a Medicaid applicant she is only allowed to retain $2,000 in assets (cash or cash equivalents, stocks, bonds, etc.).
 If excess assets exist, the attorney will look to see what other avenues are available to protect the remaining assets.
 This may include a personal services contract, trusts for the benefit of a disabled adult or minor child, purchasing a pre-paid funeral contract, setting aside and designating a burial fund, purchasing a burial plot and arranging for and paying for the headstone.
 There may be other purchases for clothing, etc. that may come into play to get her down to the $2,000.00 limit.
 If Mom is married this will be somewhat easier as she can transfer property to your father without incurring a penalty.

-Either your Mother’s doctor or the attorney that you pick to help you should be able to recommend the proper living environment for your mother.
+Either your Mother’s doctor or the attorney that you pick to help you should be able to recommend the proper living environment for your mother to diagnosed Alzheimer’s Disease.
 I would suggest that you personally visit all of the facilities that are discussed to make sure that you get the proper fit for your mother.

 The Medicaid application can be completed by any number of people.
 Your attorney may do it, a paralegal can do it or someone at the assisted living facility or nursing home can do it for you.
 The attorney and the paralegal, of course, will charge you for this work.
 It is best to seek their help as they should have the needed experience to do it properly and to avoid the pitfalls that you might see.